deng-ai-lab/isoST/README.md

 ## 1) Input Data & Directory Structure

-The dataset used for reproduction will be released upon publication.

 ### 1.1 Slice data (`.pt`)

 One `.pt` file per slice, shape **N × (3 + feature_dim)**: